 *The music accompaniment in the Kindergarten and Lower School art videos showcased below are performances by our All Saints Orchestra and Band students.
 Enjoy these beautiful works of art created by our talented students.

-In Kindergarten, students explore different types of media and basic skills including: Making marks, cutting and gluing, art created based on personal experiences and imagination, how images convey ideas, world art, how artwork reflects experiences, elements of art including color, line, and sculpture, looking at and talking about works of art.
+In Kindergarten, students explore different types of media and basic skills including making marks, cutting and gluing, how to create based on personal experiences and imagination, how to convey ideas and reflect experiences through art, elements of art, sculpture, and viewing/talking about works of art.

 Lower School Art

-The All Saints art program provides wonderful opportunities for students to learn self-expression in an environment with direction and guidance.
+The All Saints art program provides wonderful opportunities for students to learn self-expression in a fun and guided environment.

-Each month we focus on an artist or art movement, and students are given the opportunity to create original artwork using a wide variety of materials and media.
-Basic instruction includes the elements of art, principles of design, drawing, painting, collage, mixed-media, printmaking, clay and construction.
+Each month students explore an artist or art movement while being given the opportunity to create original artwork using a wide variety of materials.
+Basic instruction includes the elements of art, principles of design, drawing, painting, collage, mixed-media, printmaking, clay, and construction.

-Middle School students have the opportunity to be junior jurors with the guidance of the art teachers to select the lower school artist of the week.
-The junior jurors select artwork based off of creativity and craftsmanship.
-The artist of the week is recognized in chapel and leads the Pledge of Allegiance.
+Middle School students have the opportunity to serve as junior jurors with the guidance of the art teachers to select the lower school artist-of-the-week.
+The junior jurors select artwork based on creativity and craftsmanship.
+The artist-of-the-week is recognized in Chapel and leads the Pledge of Allegiance.
 Their artwork is on display between the two art studios for the week.